 The Reserving actuaries review the Group's loss and loss expense reserves on a quarterly basis for both current and prior accident years using the most current claims data.
 The Group uses multiple methods, supplemented with its own actuarial and professional judgment, to establish its best estimate of loss and loss expense reserves.
-The estimate of the reserve for losses and loss expenses is reviewed each quarter by the Group's Loss Reserve Committee, which consists of representatives of various disciplines from within the Group.

 The Reserving analysis for the Group's business units uses data from the claims and underwriting data systems.
 This data is subject to review and quality checks by members of the Information Technology, Finance, and Actuarial teams.
-The Actuarial reserving function performs the quarterly reserving analysis, using approved reserving techniques, by reserving segment.
-This is then consolidated within the quarterly Loss Reserve Study.
-Each quarter a summary of the reserving analysis and conclusions is presented to the Group's loss reserve committee.

-Reserve estimates are adjusted for any ceded reserves, which generally are estimated based on the underlying characteristics of the ceded treaty terms.
+The Actuarial reserving function performs the quarterly reserving analysis, using approved reserving techniques.
+Reserve estimates are adjusted for any ceded reserves, which are estimated based on the underlying characteristics of the ceded treaty terms.

 Each quarter an internal peer review is performed of the loss reserve estimates to determine whether they reasonably represent the contractual liabilities to which the Group is exposed.
-The nature and findings of the peer review are documented within a memo.
-To confirm that the approved reserves have been booked correctly to the general ledger, the loss reserve study is reconciled back to the general ledger.
-This process is documented in the Management Best Estimate memo, which is reviewed by the Chief Reserving Actuary.

-All reserve estimates are presented to the Loss Reserve Committee for review and approval on a quarterly basis.
+All reserve estimates are consolidated within the quarterly loss reserve study and are presented to the Group Reserve Committee for review and approval.
+The committee consists of representatives of various disciplines from within the Group.

 Pricing analysis at the business unit level is overseen by the respective CEOs of Global Insurance and Reinsurance who are ultimately responsible for ensuring business written by the Group is adequately priced.
 To achieve this objective, actuarial pricing models have been developed, by line of business, to provide a standardized means by which submissions can be consistently and objectively rated.
 All models require peer review and user testing as part of the standard pricing model development process.
 Prior to deployment within the business, all models require sign-off by the relevant lead actuary.
 Guidelines have been developed and disseminated identifying the triggering premium thresholds (by line of business) at which actuarial pricing and/or peer reviews are required.
+The Insurance and Reinsurance segments both monitor rate changes and achieved rating levels.
+This information is used as a key input to the Reserving team's selection of initial expected loss ratios.